Teithiut/jobert-site/vote.md

 - Investigated students’ concerns about the Chan Centre, including recital fees and lobby entry costs

-- Recruited new and returning sponsors for this year's formal
+- Recruited new and returning sponsors for this year's formal, giving you over $500 worth of prizes

 - Brought up music students' concerns with the Arts Student Senator and AMS VP Academic